digirati-co-uk/digital-preservation-docs/goobi/UOL_Goobi_Requirements_Document_DRAFT.md

 	- #done Geoff-reply Thank you.
 	- #done Leeds Pagination, structure are crucial for the digitisation workflows, OCR and ICR should be optional.
 2. From the launch of the system, the new approach at UOL will be that even if a user requests digitisation of a small percentage of an item (such as a book) then the team will digitise all of the item.
+	- # done Leeds to review approach at 6 month intervals to understand impact and develop internal decision tree [future action]
 3. At the end of processes where a user has requested an item to be digitised Goobi will need to deliver to them their images by offering a download link (similar to WeTransfer) but only of the specific pages/files requested.
 This may also require the generation of surrogate files for delivery.
 The system will need to remind the requesting person to download their files and it must also record when the files have been downloaded to enable the closing of the process. #Development
 	- #done Geoff does this software for the download link and the reminder exist already or shall this be part of the pricing proposal?
 	- #done Geoff-reply No, the software does not exist.
 I was hoping that something similar in the open source environment could be adapted for this.
 In any case the download software will need to be developed.